 In a sleeve gastrectomy, more than half of your stomach is removed, leaving behind a thin vertical sleeve about the size of a banana.
 Because part of your stomach is removed, this surgery is not reversible.

 Gastric sleeve surgery is becoming the most popular method of restrictive operations both because of its success rate and the lower incidence of complications.
-Those who have had this surgery report losing 40% to 50% of their overall weight.
+Those who have had this surgery report losing 40% to 50% of their overall excess weight.

 The procedure is performed either through a large incision in the abdomen (an open procedure) or laparoscopically (several small incisions using small instruments and a camera as a guide).
 Physical recovery takes 4 to 6 weeks.